nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-multicluster-overview.md

 <br/>

-With the NGINX Plus Servers located external to the Cluster, using NGINX's advanced HTTP/S features provide Enterprise class traffic management solutions.
+With the NGINX Plus Servers located external to the Cluster, using NGINX's advanced HTTP/S features provide Enterprise class traffic management Solutions.
 Using NGINX in HTTP mode allows for many solutions, some of are:

 - MultiCluster Active/Active Load Balancing
 - Horizontal Cluster Scaling
 - HTTP Split Clients - for `A/B, Blue/Green, and Canary` test and production traffic steering.
 Allows Cluster operations/maintainence like:
-  - Node upgrades
+  - Node upgrades / additions
   - Software upgrades/security patches
-  - Cluster resource expansions - memory, compute, storage, network
+  - Cluster resource expansions - memory, compute, storage, network, nodes
-  - Troubleshooting, using Live Traffic if needed
+  - Troubleshooting, `using Live Traffic if needed`
   - ^^ With NO downtime or reloads
 - NGINX Zone Sync of KeyVal data
 - API Gateway functions